NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/examples.md

     **Discussion**

     - Note that MPICH is necessary within the container in order to support building WRF.
 At runtime we will ultimately "replace" the container's MPICH with `cray-mpich` on Derecho.
 For this to work properly, it is important the two implementations be ABI compatible, and that we are able to replace any container MPI shared libraries by their host counterpart.
-Since `cray-mpich` is derived from the open-source MPICH-3.x, the version choice and configuration options here are very deliberate.
+Since `cray-mpich` is derived from the open-source MPICH-3.x, the version choice and configuration options here are very deliberate, and also this is why we do NOT add this MPI to the system library search path.

 #### The WRF/WPS layer